 Swedish electronic music producer, sound artist and DJ Henri Falk explores musical formats and contexts across a broad spectrum from techno to ambient, sound art and installations, with an experimental approach.

 A driving concept behind his work is to present familiar sonic landscapes and objects in a way which plays with the boundaries of our waking perception.
 By morphing time and shifting frequencies, a micro-universe of convoluted textures and rhythms, sounds from a partially hidden reality are unveiled.

 The raw material typically reflects events happening incidentally in our surroundings, leaving behind any traces of rigidity, hesitation or other artefacts inherent to intention, and thereby also introducing elements of chance.

-Aesthetically, he gravitates towards noisy and distorted textures, lush pads and organic sounds.
-With hypnotic and evolving soundscapes as a mode of transport, he brings the listener on an introspective sonic journey where the depths of consciousness can be explored.
 The work is presented across various formats, from live performances to spatial sound installations, stereo tracks, binaural audio and videos with his own footage.
 In the video domain, the same principles are applied; recordings from commonplace events are processed using video synthesis and other digital tools to twist and expose hidden features.

 He has performed live at various festivals around Berlin, including at Noise Lab and Sacred Ground, and as a DJ at venues including Arena Club and Funkhaus in Berlin, Bob Beaman in Munich, Alphabet in Tel Aviv, The Great Northern in San Francisco and Elevator in Shanghai.